 2. Can I Appeal the £100 HMRC fine?

-Fines will typically be waived or suspended if HMRC’s online services pages have not been working though.
-However, HMRC will not cancel penalties for those who found the Self Assessment online system difficult to use or did not receive the automated official reminder.
+You can appeal a late payment penalty.
+HMRC says it will not impose the late filing penalty for people who have a “reasonable excuse”.
+This means that, in some cases, they will reverse the penalty.
+Typical reasons fines will typically be waived or suspended if HMRC’s online services pages have not been working though.
+However, HMRC will not cancel penalties for those who found the self-assessment online system difficult to use, didn’t understand the form or did not receive the automated official reminder.